Magnus2142/Magnus2142/README.md

 ### Hi there, I'm Magnus  👋

 ##I'm a Computer Engineer Student as well as a developer on my free time
-- 🔭 I’m currently working on ... gameplay engineering
+- 🔭 I’m currently working on ...
+CLI for communicating with Blackboard Learning Managment System
-- 🌱 I’m currently learning ...
-C# and unity programming, python3
+- 🌱 I’m currently learning ... .NET
 - 👯 I’m looking to collaborate on ...
 Whatever new projects!
 - 🤔 I’m looking for help with ...
-Finding a summerinternship 2022!
-- 💬 Ask me about ...
-Exhange life in Amsterdam
-- 😄 Pronouns: ...
-He/His
+Finding ideas for smart APIs to develop

 ### Connect with me: